My Eight Craziest Adventure Tours In Belize

 Belize is full of adventure.
-Such a small country but you can be at the Second Largest Reef in the world on one day and then spelunking deep within a limestone cave the next.
+Such a small country where you can be at the second-largest reef in the world on one day and then spelunking deep within a limestone cave the next.

 There are so many different tours and trips that you can take on your trip to Belize – some more popular and some very customized and personal.
 Here is a list of some of the craziest adventure tours I’ve been on.

 For such a chicken, I’m getting better and better at this stuff!

 1. Rappelling The “Black Hole” Drop

 Flying from Ambergris Caye to Belmopan with Tropic Air for this tour, I was ACTIVELY trying not to think about the drop.
 The 300 feet into a sink hole in the jungle floor…YIKES!

 But this trip is a serious hike (about an hour) into the jungle and then the gorgeous (once you get over the fear) drop into a limestone cave filled with stalagmites and -tites for a picnic lunch.